GamalMoneep/GamalMoneep/README.md

 With a background as a **Backend Engineer** in **Python** and **Java**, I bridge the gap between development and security, integrating best practices into the software lifecycle.

-Currently, I’m focused on vulnerability research, penetration testing, and leveraging AI to automate security workflows.
+Currently, I’m focused on vulnerability research, penetration testing, and leveraging AI in offensive security.

 Explore my repositories to see my work and contributions! 🚀